tirzasrwn/shopping-cart/readme.md

 - User can add product to shopping cart
   - login using /login
   - use post /user/order to create new order or add the quantity
-  - cart_id can be found at /user. prouduct_id can be found at /product
+  - prouduct_id can be found at /product
 - User can see list of products that have been added to the shopping cart
   - login
   - user get /user/order